buba447/UIToolBox/README.md

 [![License](https://img.shields.io/cocoapods/l/UIToolBox.svg?style=flat)](https://cocoapods.org/pods/UIToolBox)
 [![Platform](https://img.shields.io/cocoapods/p/UIToolBox.svg?style=flat)](https://cocoapods.org/pods/UIToolBox)

 UIToolBox is a set of tools, extensions, and classes for developing UI for iOS in Swift.
-Many of the extensions are 'Missing Features' and more concise code for repetative tasks.
+Many of the extensions are Missing Features and easy to use helpers for creating readable code.

 The library breaks down into three major parts:
 - **Auto Layout Extensions**: Easy to use extensions for creating and animating constraints.